pysmt/pysmt/README.rst

 License
 =======

-pySMT is release under the APACHE 2.0 License.
+pySMT is released under the APACHE 2.0 License.

 For further questions, feel free to open an issue, or write to pysmt@googlegroups.com (`Browse the Archive <https://groups.google.com/d/forum/pysmt>`_).